-- To elect W. Matt Ralls, John Deane and Marty Stromquist as Class III Directors to serve until our 2023 Annual Meeting of Stockholders and until their respective successors shall have been duly elected and qualified; - To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2020; and - To approve the amended and restated 2017 Equity Incentive Plan.
+- To elect W. Matt Ralls, John Deane and Ryan Hummer as Class III Directors to serve until our 2026 Annual Meeting of Stockholders and until their respective successors shall have been duly elected and qualified; and - To ratify the appointment of Grant Thornton LLP as our independent registered public accounting firm for the year ending December 31, 2023. - To approve, on an advisory basis, the compensation of our named executive officers. - To determine whether future votes to approve, on an advisory basis, the compensation of our named executive officers will be held every one, two or three years. - To approve the Amended and Restated 2017 Equity Incentive Plan.